Order fulfillment guide

 Expand Into New Markets – International eCommerce Made Easy

-(For clarity sake International means US merchants selling outside of the US; it also means a foreign company selling in the US.)
+(For clarity sake, International means US merchants selling outside of the US and can also mean a foreign company selling in the US.)

 - Are foreign buyers already finding your website and asking for you to ship to them?

 - Do you want to expand your business into Canada, Europe or Asia?

 What are you going to sell in international markets?

 - B2C – are you going to sell direct to consumers through common marketplaces like eBay UK?

 - B2B – are you going to sell to retailers or do you have distributors that you need to resupply?